opentrng/opentrng.github.io/index.md

 * Multi Ring Oscilator ([MURO](docs/hardware#muro)),
 * Coherent Sampling Ring Oscilator ([COSO](docs/hardware#coso)).

+## Acknowledgment

+This work is supported by the "France 2030" government investment plan managed by the French National Research Agency (ANR), under the project ARSENE (ANR-22-PECY0004).

 ## License and contributions

 The **OpenTRNG** project is distributed under the GNU GPLv3 license.